 5. Water well and cover with the pots a plastic bag secured with a rubber band.

-6. By autumn a good root system should have developed, the plants can then be potted on into more nourishing compost and, by the following autumn, they should be ready to plant into their final position.
+6. By autumn a good root system should have developed, the plants can then be potted on into more nourishing compost and, by the following fall, they should be ready to plant into their final position.

 How to root a rose cutting